 You will eventually get your insurance, warranty and a big yellow sticker.
 These papers are gold dust, don’t lose them.
 You’re now free to go!

-Please remember, all prices are subject to change.
+Please remember all prices and sailing times are subject to change.
 Always check with these providers first.

 Please feel free to ask us any questions about this guide in the comments below.
 We’d love to hear from you!